mindsers/yabf/docs/api/application/web-application.md

 ### Returns

-`void`: This method return nothing.
+`void`: This method returns nothing.

 ## # createInstance()

 Static factory method which is responsible to create a new instance of `WebApplication` if no one is found in the dependency injector scope.
-If an instance already exist, it will be returned.
+If an instance already exists, it will be returned.

 ```ts
 static createInstance(): WebApplication